siu-sing/pbandjot/README.md

 During the dev process, extra consideration was given to make the app more friendly for mobile users.
 Larger buttons, multi-stage registration forms, modals for input.
 Layout is still passable on desktop.

+### Existing issues
+- Logging out does not clear the user object immediately, didn't get a chance to figure out why.
+Will need to refresh page after logging out to fully log out.
+- Home page renders briefly each time rerouting happens.

 ### Screenshots
 <table>
 	<tr>